jindongwang/transferlearning/code/deep/adarnn/README.md

 # AdaRNN: Adaptive Learning and Forecasting for Time Series

-This project implements our paper [AdaRNN: Adaptive Learning and Forecasting for Time Series](https://arxiv.org/abs/2108.04443).
+This project implements our paper [AdaRNN: Adaptive Learning and Forecasting for Time Series](https://arxiv.org/abs/2108.04443) at CIKM 2021.
 Please refer to our paper [1] for the method and technical details.

 ## Request
 - cuda 10.1